IloveNooodles/Terraform-ECS-Nginx-Cluster/README.md

 alb_hostname = "nginx-load-balancer-559564577.us-east-1.elb.amazonaws.com"
 ```

+11. Run `terraform destroy` to destory all the instance.

-Note: all variables defined in the `variables.tf` and it can be changed if you're not satisfied with the configuration
+Note: all variables defined in the `variables.tf` and it can be changed or provide it with the same name in .tfvars if you're not satisfied with the configuration

 ## References